brucebentley/dotfiles-1/README.md

 - `tick`: moves an existing time warp (eg. `tick +1h`); see `tw` below for a description of time warp.
 - `tmux`: wrapper that reattches to pre-existing sessions, or creates new ones based on the current directory name; additionally, looks for a `.tmux` file to set up windows and panes (note that the first time a given `.tmux` file is encountered the wrapper asks the user whether to trust or skip it).
 - `tw` ("time warp"): overrides `GIT_AUTHOR_DATE` and `GIT_COMMITTER_DATE` (eg. `tw -1d`).

+## VI MODE

+Escape key is mapped to `esc key` and `''`(two single quotes).

+Depends on the mode, the cursor will change its shape.
+In insert mode, the cursor will be a thin vertical bar.
+In normal/visual mode, the cursor will be in a block shape.

+**Note:**the cursor shapeshifting function only work on terminal emulators and not on console.

 # INSTALL
 1. git clone --recursive https://github.com/Z5483/dotfiles